StAR: Segment Anything Reasoner: Methodology

 \subsection{Majority Voting for Segmentation}

-Majority voting~\cite{wang2023mv} has proven effective for tasks with a discrete answer space, where “voting” is naturally well-defined. \emph{Here, we introduce a mask-level clustering strategy that adapts majority voting to pixel-level, multi-object prediction.} Given a pool of mask candidates collected from all parallelly generated responses, we group all candidates into clusters using a greedy procedure: for each candidate, we compute its IoU with the representative mask of existing clusters; if the IoU exceeds a certain threshold ($=0.85$), we assign it to that cluster, otherwise we create a new cluster.
+Majority voting~\cite{wang2023mv} has proven effective for tasks with a discrete answer space, where “voting” is naturally well-defined.
+However, majority voting remains largely underexplored in segmentation tasks because segmentation produces pixel-level, spatially structured mask outputs for which defining agreement and aggregating multiple predictions are inherently nontrivial. \emph{Here, we introduce a mask-level clustering strategy that adapts majority voting to pixel-level, multi-object prediction.} Given a pool of mask candidates collected from all parallelly generated responses, we group all candidates into clusters using a greedy procedure: for each candidate, we compute its IoU with the representative mask of existing clusters; if the IoU exceeds a certain threshold ($=0.85$), we assign it to that cluster, otherwise we create a new cluster.
 We then decide the number of target instances $\hat{K}$ by the mode of the per-response predicted target counts, and if \emph{no-target} prediction is in the majority, we also output “no target object”.
 Subsequently, we rank clusters by vote count and select the top $\min(\hat{K},\#\text{clusters})$ clusters.
 For each selected cluster, we choose the single most confident instance mask, leveraging SAM’s mask quality score~\cite{ravi2025sam2} for robust aggregation.
 Finally, we compose the overall prediction by taking the union of the selected instance masks. \textbf{This strategy is generally applicable to any MLLM-based segmentation framework and brings substantial performance gains when paired with our StAR's vast reasoning capacity boundary (see Tab.~\ref{tab:reasonseg_results}).}

 \emph{Further details and a discussion of the methodology can be found in the supplementary material.}